 Besides all of this, the lack of a CRL can even uncover users to diverse cyber threats or security concerns, such as:

-Even though both of these files (CRL and CT) work with X.509 certificate, they both have a completely different purpose and objective to accomplish.
-The main objective of the CT log is to allow website proprietors to observe all certificates that have been publicly issued for their respective domains in order to fend against potential malevolent entities.
+Even though both of these files (CRL and CT) work with X.509 certificate, they have a completely different purpose and objective.
+The main objective of the CT log is to allow website proprietors to observe all certificates publicly issued for their respective domains to fend against potential malevolent entities.
 The CLR’s main objective is to defend PKI’s security and integrity by checking the revocation status of digital certificates and stopping website users from visiting such websites.

 Apart from that, there are two observable distinctions: